divio/djangocms-boilerplate-html5/doc/extend.md

 covers many other schemas that can describe the content of your pages to search engines.
-For this reason, this metadata is more generic for SEO, notably for Google's search-engine, although this vocabulary is also used by Microsoft, Pinterest or Yandex.
+For this reason, this metadata is more generic for SEO, notably for Google's search-engine, although this vocabulary is also used by Microsoft, Pinterest and Yandex.

 You can validate your markup with the [Structured Data Testing Tool](https://developers.google.com/structured-data/testing-tool/).